miguelguadarrama/reactnd-project-readable-starter/frontend/README.md

+Miguel's Readable App

+This is my project submission for the React Nanodegree module 2: React+Redux

+Below you will find instructions for installing and running the project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>